Becoming a Low-Cost, High-Quality Cannabis Producer in British Columbia

 From an operational standpoint, the company plans to maintain its robust economics by becoming a low-cost producer with goals of achieving a production cash cost of $1.05 to $1.20 per gram, compared to the industry standards of $1.90 to $3.50.
 The low cost of production is attributed to Lotus’ proprietary facility design, state-of-the-art automation, and the low-cost of energy in the province of British Columbia.

 Licensing intellectual property (IP)

-In an innovative approach to increase the company’s production levels, Lotus entered into an agreement with 4th Gen Duwyn Farms Inc (DFI) to license its IP in return for DFI selling its cultivated cannabis exclusively to Lotus at discounted wholesale pricing for a period of 15 years.
-The company’s licensed intellectual property will include the proprietary design of their facility, standard operating procedures, training documents and license application support.
-This approach will see Lotus leveraging its assets, adding 1.8 million grams of cannabis to its annual production and minimizing overall capital investment in anticipation of Canadian legalization.
-The strategic alliance with DFI is part of the company’s planned initiative to partner with farmer growers across Canada that could garner value from Lotus’ IP.
+In an innovative approach to increase the company’s production capacity, Lotus entered into an agreement with 4th Gen Duwyn Farms Inc. (DFI) to license its IP in return for DFI selling its cultivated cannabis exclusively to Lotus at discounted wholesale pricing for a period of 15 years.
+The company’s licensed intellectual property will include the proprietary design of their facility, standard operating procedures, growing methods, plant genetics and license application support.
+This approach will see Lotus leveraging its assets, adding 1.8 million grams of cannabis to its annual production and minimizing overall capital investment.
+The strategic joint venture with DFI is part of the company’s planned initiative to partner with farmer growers across Canada that could garner value from Lotus’ IP.

 - Robust economic potential based on low-cost production of high-quality cannabis within controlled environments